 Proposals for up to $3,000 will be considered for funding.
-Projects will typically be funded for one year only and must be completed by August 31, 2013.
-Any extension must be approved in advance by the International Activities Committee.
+Projects will typically be funded for one year only and must be initiated and completed by August 31, 2017.
+Any extension must be approved by the by the International Activities Committee.
 The funds cannot be used retroactively (i.e. for expenses incurred prior to the award.)

-Grant proposals for the current period must be submitted and received by 5:00 p.m. on March 15, 2013.
+Grant proposals for the current period must be submitted and received by 5:00 p.m. on February 26, 2016.
 Proposals submitted after the deadline will not be accepted.
 Applications must be submitted in a single e-mail with all supporting documentation attached.
 Exceptions will only be made for letters of support from department chairs.
 Revisions or updates after an application has been submitted to the committee will not be accepted.
-Please e-mail the proposal text and other necessary supporting documents to Darrell B. Lockhart, Chair of the IAC subcommittee on International Activities Grants.
+Please e-mail the proposal text and other necessary supporting documents to Darrell B. Lockhart, Chair of the IAC subcommittee on International Activities Grants (email@example.com).
 Supporting documents should be included as attachments to the e-mail, in a standardized format such as Microsoft Word (.doc) or Adobe Acrobat (.pdf) and as a one-time submission.
 Academic faculty must also send a copy of the proposal to their dean or equivalent supervisor.

 Proposals will be evaluated according to the following criteria: 1) the academic/scientific merits of the project 2) Does the proposal identify a meaningful result that contributes to the international strengths of Nevada, Reno?
 3) Is the proposal new and does it promise significant future development involving international activities?
 4) Will the project have a significant impact on professional development, curricula, or programs at Nevada, Reno?
 5) Does it provide evidence of the long-term results of the project?
 6) Does the chair’s letter of reference strongly support the project, especially in terms of the applicant’s role statement?
 7) Are matching funds provided (highly desirable, but not required)?
 8) Is appropriate supporting material provided giving evidence of commitment abroad?
 9) Has the applicant received previous IAGs?
 10) Is the application packet complete?

 Grant applications will be reviewed by the International Activities Committee.
 Funding recommendations will be made based on the proposed project and its relevance to the above considerations.
 Recommendations for partial funding will be verified with the grant applicant.
-Applicants will be informed of the final award decisions by end of the fall 2011 semester.
+Applicants will be informed of the final award decisions by March 18, 2016.

 The grant application must consist of the following: